 Oropouche virus is an arbovirus like dengue, Zika, and Chikungunya.
 The virus naturally circulates among nonhuman primates, rodents, sloths, and birds in the Amazon forest.
 Humans can be infected by the bite of infected midges (Culicoides paraensis) and some mosquitoes (Culex quinquefasciatus).
 Biting midges are known as “no-see-ums.”
 They are so small they can fly through standard window screens.

-Beginning in late 2023, Oropouche virus was identified as the cause of large outbreaks in the Amazon, especially in Brazil.
-The virus has spread to Brazil’s densely populated east coast and throughout South America, Central America, and the Caribbean.
-Cuba reported its first confirmed case in June 2024.
+Between 2015 and 2022, there were only 261of Oropouche cases.
+The virus made a resurgence in the Americas in 2023.
+Since then, the virus has spread to Brazil’s densely populated east coast and throughout South America, Central America, and the Caribbean.

 Oropouche virus has begun infecting people in urban areas far from forests.
 Climate change has increased temperatures and rainfall, which help create breeding grounds for mites and mosquitoes that transmit the virus.
 Deforestation and urbanization have caused people to encroach on the habitats of wild animals and increased the risk of viral transmission to humans.
 The virus has also undergone genetic reassortment that has increased its ability to replicate in mammalian cells.
 Infected people and sloths have higher viral loads in their blood, making it easier or biting insects to transmit the virus.

 Oropouche virus can be vertically transmitted from mother to fetus during pregnancy, with harmful consequences.
-Brazil has reported 13 fetal deaths, 3 spontaneous miscarriages, and 4 cases of fetal anomalies linked to Oropouche infections.
+Brazil has reported 22 fetal deaths, 5miscarriages, and 4 cases of fetal anomalies linked to Oropouche infections.
 Brazilian scientists have also found evidence that Oropouche virus infections can cause microcephaly.

 Oropouche virus might also be spread by sexual intercourse.
 The virus has been detected in the semen of an Italian man who became ill after returning from a trip to Cuba.
 The virus was still detectable 58 days after his symptoms began.